theopenconversationkit/tock-helm-chart/charts/tock/README.md

 https://github.com/bitnami/charts/issues/12834

-For Arm, the image used in value must be changed and the following Mongodb chart image should be used instead.
+For Arm, the image used in value must be changed, and the following Mongodb chart image should be used instead.

 https://artifacthub.io/packages/helm/bitnami/mongodb/14.8.3